randel/MIND/README.md

 manual](https://github.com/randel/MIND/blob/master/MIND-manual.pdf).

-The cell type fraction can be pre-estimated using `est_frac()` (based on non-negative least squares) or another standard deconvolution method (e.g., [CIBERSORT](https://cibersort.stanford.edu)).
+The cell type fraction can be pre-estimated using `est_frac()` (based on non-negative least squares, see an example [here](https://github.com/randel/MIND/blob/master/man/est_frac_help.html)) or another standard deconvolution method.
 It requires a signature matrix derived from reference samples of single-cell RNA-seq data.